create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **rotate** (*rotation: number*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object rotated by the passed *rotation* on the left.
+Returns a SFMatrix3d/f whose value is the object rotated by the passed *rotation* (in radians) on the left.

 #### **scale** (*scale: SFVec2d/f*): SFMatrix3d/f